 - Schedule them to send at the optimal time

 - Ask how your personal brand can fit into the subject line

-A phone call is your most direct outreach method.
-Unlike softer asynchronous communication like email or video, you can have a live conversation, and address misunderstandings or objections in the moment.
+A phone or cold call is your most direct outreach method.
+Unlike softer asynchronous communication like email or video, you can have a live conversation and address misunderstandings or sales objections immediately.
 And, because calling can be uncomfortable, it is among the most underused tactics.
 Few of your competitors are doing it.

 - Always leave a voicemail—that’s a brand touch